 Lotame generally retains the non-personal user data we collect for all of our products and services for purposes of interest-based advertising for up to thirteen months from the date of its collection.
 In limited cases, where a client has a legitimate business purpose for requesting a longer retention timeline, Lotame will retain non-personal user data for the client’s use for up to eighteen months.

-Lotame will review and update this Policy periodically in response to changing legal, technical and business developments.
-If we change the policy, we’ll provide notice by posting the new policy here, changing the date at the top, and indicating on our homepage that this Policy has been updated.
+Lotame will review and update this Policy periodically in response to changing legal, technical, and business developments.
+If we change this Policy, we will provide notice by posting the new policy here, changing the date at the top, and indicating on our homepage that this Policy has been updated.

-To contact us with any questions, comments, or suggestions, please email us at email@example.com or write to us at Lotame Solutions, Inc., 8850 Stanford Blvd., Suite 4000, Columbia, Maryland, 21045, Attention: Legal Department.
+To contact us with any questions, comments, or suggestions, please email us at email@example.com or write to us at Lotame Solutions, Inc., 8890 McGaw Road Suite 250

 Cookie: A cookie is a small file of information that is stored on your hard drive when you visit a website using a particular browser.
 Cookies are used to store and receive information about a user’s activities on a particular website.